mromerdagan/beautiful-python-decorators/README.md

 ~~~~

 It is clear that now each call to rec_fibo is done only once per number.
-With n>5 this is critical runtime improvement.
-Of course, nothing is for free-
+The greater n is, the greater runtime improvement we get.
+Of course, nothing
+comes for free-
-this improvement costs us with memory being used to store the results but most
+this improvement costs us with memory being used to store the results but for
-of the time it worth it.
+many cases we would'nt mide paying this price.

 ### @supress_output
-Generally speacking, functions can do two things: return values, and have "side
+Generally speaking, functions can do two things: return values, and have "side
 effects".
 Many times they do both.
 For example, some functions can calculate
 some value (to return) and print something regarding the process (side effect).
-However, you might want to supress output (if this is a deamno that runs in bg,
+However, you might want to supress output (if this is a deamon that runs in bg,
 for instace).
-This is where @supress_output comes in.
+This is where @supress_output can become handy.

-Let's see an example:
+Let's look at an example:
 Suppose we have a function that gets a list of integers and returns the first
 even element, if any.
 It would look something like this: